-8.5 EVENT 1: RESCUE
+8.5 EVENT NO 1: IRB RESCUE

-Each team shall comprise one driver, one crewperson and one patient.

-The patient is positioned as described in 8.4 Procedure.

-On the starter's signal, the IRB will proceed out to sea, pick up the patient and return to shore as described in 8.4 Procedure.
+- i) Each team shall comprise one driver, one crewperson and one patient. - ii) The patient is positioned as described in Procedure 8.4.1. - iii) The start shall be as described in Procedure 8.4.2. - iv) The crew shall proceed out to sea, pick up their patient and then return to shore, as described in Procedure 8.4.3 and 8.4.4. - v) The finish shall be as described in Procedure 8.4.5.

-8.6 EVENT 2: MASS RESCUE
+8.6 EVENT NO 2: IRB MASS RESCUE

-Each team shall comprise one driver, one crewperson and two patients.

-Both patients are positioned as described in 8.4 Procedure.

-On the starter's signal, the IRB will proceed out to sea to pick up the first patient and return to shore as described in 8.4 Procedure.

-The driver exits as described in 8.4 Procedure.
+- i) Each team shall comprise one driver, one crewperson and two patients. - ii) Both patients are positioned as described in Procedure 8.4.1. - iii) The start shall be as described in Procedure 8.4.2. - iv) The crew shall proceed out to sea, pick up their first patient and then return to shore, as described in Procedure 8.4.3 and 8.4.4. - v) The driver shall exit as described in Procedure 8.4.5.
 At the shore the crewperson, controls the IRB and may turn it around.
-The patient must exit the IRB after the driver exits and retire to the beach.
-The patient is not permitted to assist the crewperson.

-The driver runs up the beach to the finish line, rounds the respective beach position indicator at the finish line and returns to the IRB.
-The driver may assist the crewperson to turn the IRB around.

-The IRB shall be relaunched and restarted, and the crew will proceed out to sea to pick up their second patient and return to shore, as described in 8.4 Procedure.
+The patient must exit the IRB after the driver exits, and retire to the beach.
+The patient is not permitted to assist the crewperson. - vi) The driver proceeds to the start/finish line, rounds their respective beach position marker and returns to the IRB.
+The driver may assist the crewperson to turn the IRB around. - vii) The IRB shall be relaunched and restarted and the crew will proceed out to sea to pick up their second patient and then return to shore, as described in Procedure 8.4.3 and 8.4.4. - viii) The finish shall be as described in Procedure 8.4.5.

-8.7 EVENT 3: TEAMS RESCUE
+8.7 EVENT NO 3: IRB TEAMS RESCUE